Wondering where to eat in Fredericksburg, Virginia? Check out this list of my favorite Fredericksburg restaurants!

 Not in the mood to go out to eat tonight?
 Click here to have Grubhub deliver directly from the best restaurants in town to your doorstep.

 813 Caroline St. // +1 540-899-0969

-Soup and Taco serve the most authentic Mexican-style tacos in the area.
+Soup and Taco is one of my favorite places here because they serve the most authentic Mexican-style tacos in the area for a great price.
 Each order of tacos comes in two soft flour tortillas, sprinkled with Pepper Jack cheese, and topped with jalapeño crema.

 Soup and Taco also serve two different soups each day; their famous tortilla soup and a homemade soup of the day that rotates throughout the week.